Always consult your doctor or pharmacist before taking metronidazole powder for suspensions.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.

-Usual does for children is: less than 45kg: 15mg/kg/day orally or 3 divided doses for 7 days.
+The usual dose for adults is 500-750mg orally 3 times a day for 7-10 days.
+The usual dose for children is less than 45kg: 15mg/kg/day orally or 3 divided doses for 7 days.

-There are 5 major drugs known that are known to interact with metronidazole such as Amprenavir, busulfan, warfarin, dicumarol and anisinsione.
+There are 5 major drugs known that are known to interact with metronidazole such as Amprenavir, busulfan, warfarin, dicumarol, and anisindione.
 Consult with your doctor about any medications you are taking, before your treatment with metronidazole powder.